Fortis College: Accreditation

-The National Center for Education Statistics does not have accreditation data for the Fortis College in Cutler Bay, Florida or the Fortis Institute in Houston, Texas.
+Additionally, a number of Fortis Colleges and Institutes received institutional accreditation from the Accrediting Council for Independent Colleges and Schools (ACICS).
+ACICS lost recognition as an institutional accreditor from the Council for Higher Education Accreditation (CHEA) in 2017 and from the US Department of Education in 2022.

 In September 2018, the Orange Park, Florida campus voluntarily withdrew from ACICS.

 In April 2019, ACICS renewed Fortis' accreditation for its Norfolk, Virginia campus until September 30, 2019, but continued its compliance warning.
 According to ACICS, Fortis did not adequately maintain student records related to admissions and student progress.

 Faculty

 Faculty at Fortis are primarily adjunct professors.
 The percentage of instructors that are full time range from 10 percent to 40 percent, depending on the campus.
 Fortis College in Mobile, Alabama has 3 full-time instructors and 34 part-time instructors.
 Fortis Institute in Wayne, New Jersey has 12 full-time instructors and 25 part-time instructors.

 Students

 Fortis schools have racially and ethnically diverse student populations.
 The demographic breakdown of the Phoenix campus is 34 percent White, 34 percent Hispanic, 22 percent Black, 4 percent unknown, 2 percent American Indian/Alaska Native, 2 percent two or more races, 1 percent Native Hawaiian/Pacific Islander, and 1% Asian.
 The breakdown of the Cuyahoga Falls, Ohio campus are 56 percent White, 31 percent Black, 5 percent Asian, 4 percent unknown, 2percent two or more races, and 1 percent Hispanic.